bluesky-social/atproto-website/README.md

   hand-created posts show up too).
 Slug is read-only — to "rename", delete and recreate.
 - **Delete:** removes the post directory and its `posts.ts` entry, behind a confirmation.
 Recoverable from git if it was committed.
+(Note: this does not retract an already-published standard.site record — same as the CLI.)
+- **standard.site:** creating a post auto-publishes its standard.site record,
+  and every Save updates it; there's also a manual **Publish** button.
+This runs the same path as `npm run blog ssite` (it shells out to that command, which loads `.env` and writes `standardSiteUri` back into the post), so it needs the publishing credentials in `.env`.
+Publish failures are non-blocking — the post still saves and a warning shows.
+The front-matter shows the record's `at://` URI (read-only) with **Copy** and **pdsls ↗** buttons once published.
 - The editor does not render a preview; use the **Open `/blog/<slug>` ↗** link to see the real page.
 - The UI does no git operations — branch/stage/commit in your normal flow.

-Standard.site publishing and OG-image generation are planned as follow-on additions to this page.
+OG-image generation is the remaining planned addition to this page.

 ### Removing a blog post